hildeweerts/responsiblemachinelearning/book/_build/html/_sources/fairness/fairml/preprocessing.md

 ```

 First, we need to determine the base rates of sensitive groups.
 Considering the $Y$ column, 5 of the 6 `citizen` instances belong to class $Y=1$, while only 1 of the 4 `noncitizen` instances belong to class $Y=1$.
-Consequently, low-scoring positive instances of `citizen` are up for promotion, while high-scoring negative instances of `noncitizen` are up for demotion.
+Consequently, low-scoring positive instances of `citizen` are up for demotion, while high-scoring negative instances of `noncitizen` are up for promotion.

 Now we need to determine how many instances ought to be relabeled to achieve equal base rates.
 We have $P_a = 1/4$, $n_a = 4$, $P_{a'} = 5/6$, $n_{a'}=6$, and $N = 10$.
 As such, $M = (5/6 - 1/4)*4*6/10 = 1.4$ instances much be relabeled.
 Following the procedure as suggested by the authors, we round up to 2.